 It would be different if you were targeting people who want to learn about graphic design.
 Then you would have to use a different vocabulary as an introduction.
 The words mentioned above may have to be explained in articles, courses or emails.

 This isn’t very fun for people who tend to compare and feel insecure.
-But this is not the time to feel bad that your business doesn’t look like someone else’s!
+However, this is not the time to feel bad that your business doesn’t look like someone else’s!
 It won’t and it shouldn’t.

 Competitive research is for knowing who you serve.